-As a system integrator and service provider that already represented a list of international and renowned manufacturers, the Group is in continuous pursuit to identify products with high potential, in particular within their areas of expertise, and to grow and complement its current products and service offerings.
-In terms of human resources, the Group remains a major player in Macao well-known for its inventory of highly trained, skilled and experienced engineers, thus making MDL and VHL among the most sought-after companies to provide round-the-clock and reliable system maintenance and support services, in particular in handling sophisticated turnkey solutions where unexpected hiccups, which if not promptly resolved or contained, can potentially result in significant business and/or service interruptions.
+As a system integrator and service provider that already represented a list of international and renowned manufacturers, the Group is in continuous pursuit of identifying products with high potential, in particular within their areas of expertise, to grow and complement its current products and service offerings.
+In terms of human resources, the Group remains a major player in Macao reputable to house an inventory of highly trained, skilled and experienced engineers, thus making MDL and VHL among the most sought companies to provide round-the-clock and reliable system maintenance and support services, in particular in handling sophisticated turnkey solutions where unexpected hiccups, which if not promptly resolved or contained, can potentially result in significant business and/or service interruptions.